 After the project creation, we are going to rename the UnitTest1.cs class to EmployeesControllerIntegrationTests.

-Additionally, we are going to reference the main project and install two NuGet packages required for the testing purposes:
+Additionally, we are going to reference the main project and install two NuGet packages required for testing purposes:

 • AspNetCore.Mvc.Testing – this package provides the TestServer and an important class WebApplicationFactory to help us bootstrap our app in-memory